 Import data from GPS devices

-- Tracks - Tracks (or trackpoints) are points that are automatically recorded by the GPS device as you travel.
+- Tracks: Automatically recorded by the GPS device as you travel.

-- Routes - Route points are used by the GPS device to create a route from one recorded point to another recorded point.
-Route points can contain multiple sets of directions and can be imported into Google Earth as paths.
+- Routes: Used by the GPS device to create a route from one recorded point to another recorded point.
+Routes can contain multiple sets of directions and can be imported into Google Earth as paths.